The Curriculum at BPS

-The School Curriculum offers a broad, balanced and creative learning experience for all our children.
-The curriculum promotes children’s spiritual, moral, social and cultural development and is underpinned by themes that encourage children to consider ‘big ideas’ or philosophical questions, based on historical, global and ethical issues, equipping them with the skills needed to keep pace with our rapidly changing world and the opportunities and challenges that face them in the 21st century.
+The School Curriculum offers a broad, balanced and creative learning experience with depth for all our children.
+The curriculum promotes children’s spiritual, moral, social and cultural development and is underpinned by themes that encourage pupils to consider ‘big ideas’ or philosophical questions.
+The planning is also driven by the three BPS ‘drivers’: initiative, growth and community, which have been identified as specific focus points for the school.
+The overall themes are linked to historical, global and ethical issues, equipping our children with the skills needed to keep pace with our rapidly changing world and the opportunities and challenges that face them in the 21st century.

 • Skills to become independent learners